OfficeDev/open-xml-docs/docs/how-to-apply-a-theme-to-a-presentation.md

     Next slidePart
 ``

-To get the type of the slide layout, the code uses the <span class="keyword">GetSlideLayoutType</span> method that takes the slide layout part as a parameter, and returns to the second overloaded <span class="keyword">ApplyThemeToPresentation</span> method a string that represents the name of the slide layout type
+To get the type of the slide layout, the code uses the **GetSlideLayoutType** method that takes the slide layout part as a parameter, and returns to the second overloaded **ApplyThemeToPresentation** method a string that represents the name of the slide layout type

 ``csharp